-INTRODUCTION TO FRAMEWORK
+INTRODUCTION TO THE FRAMEWORK

-The Rochester City School District Framework for Teacher Professional Practice identifies those aspects of a teacher's responsibilities that have been documented through empirical studies and theoretical research as promoting improved student learning.
+The Rochester City School District Professional Practice Framework for Teaching identifies those aspects of a teacher's responsibilities that have been documented through empirical studies and theoretical research as promoting improved student learning.

-In the framework, the complex activity of teaching is divided into the seven New York State Annual Professional Performance Review (APPR) Standards for teacher evaluation that are clustered into the following four domains of teaching responsibility (as framed in the Teachscape Danielson Rubric approved by New York State:
+In the framework, the complex activity of teaching is divided into the seven New York State Annual Professional Performance Review (APPR) Standards for teacher evaluation that are clustered into the following four domains (as framed in the Danielson Teachscape Rubric approved by New York State):

-- Domain 1: Planning and Preparation
+- ♣ Domain 1: Planning and Preparation

-- Domain 2: Classroom Environment
+- ♣ Domain 2: Classroom Environment

 - Domain 3: Instruction

 - Domain 4: Professional Responsibilities

-The NYS APPR Standards included in this professional practice constitute a comprehensive framework reflecting the many different aspects of teaching and learning.
+The New York State APPR Standards included in this professional practice framework constitute a comprehensive set of elements reflecting the many different aspects of teaching and learning.
 Although the standards are distinct, they are, of course, related to one another.
 A teacher's planning and preparation affect instruction, and all these are affected by the reflection on practice that accompanies a unit or lesson.
 In addition, many features of teaching, such as the appropriate use of technology, do not constitute a single standard, but apply to all of them.

-WHY HAVE A FRAMEWORK?
+WHY USE A FRAMEWORK?